 The NDSU IACUC requires all personnel using live vertebrate animals for teaching, testing or research to complete training on animal welfare.
 Documentation of training is verified when a protocol or annual update form is submitted for review.

 This requirement applies to all NDSU personnel who plan to work with animals (e.g., principal investigators, co-investigators, barn and animal care personnel, research team members, assistants, or outside collaborators).

-- Completing a series of online modules included offered through the CITI Program.
+- Complete the series of online modules most relevant to your research.
+Online training is offered through the CITI Program.
 (See CITI Online Training below for more details)

-- Completing in-person species specific training conducted by the NDSU Attending Veterinarian (AV) at 701.231.7521 or delegated trainer.
+- Complete in-person species specific or procedural training conducted by the NDSU Attending Veterinarian (AV) at 701.231.7521 or delegated trainer.

 - View relevant Zoonotic training presentations.

 CITI training is now a single sign on application so NDSU faculty, staff and students are able to use their NDSU electronic IDs and passwords when logging into the following link: Collaborative Institutional Training Initiative.
 Click on 'LOG IN THROUGH MY INSTITUTION' and choose 'North Dakota State University.'

 - Working with laboratory mice or rats?
 Complete the Rodent Research Course.

 - Working with live vertebrate (non-wildlife, non-rodent) animals?
 Complete the Working with the IACUC Course

 - Working with live vertebrate wildlife animals?
 Complete the Wildlife Research Course.